10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

 - The UI can feel overwhelming.
-There's a lot going on, and new users often report a steep learning curve
+New users often report a steep learning curve

 - Cloud-only processing: your audio is processed on their servers with no local option

 - No Apple Notes integration.
-Your notes live in Fireflies' ecosystem or get pushed to third-party tools
+Notes live in Fireflies' ecosystem or get pushed to third-party tools

 Best for: Sales teams and anyone whose workflow revolves around CRM and project management integrations.